top of page

 Photograph shows the Large Tortoiseshell maybe still extant on the Isle of Wight but whether this is a naturally occurring specimen remains to be seen.
 The butterfly over the last few decades has had some sporadic sightings.
 It was seen at Hook Heath 1991 and again at Titchfield Haven in 1999.
 Also at Fort Cumberland at Southsea in Portsmouth where it remained for a few days feeding on Bramble.
 There has been sightings and possible breeding Specimens at Portland in Dorset over the last couple of years.

-The Swallowtail This butterfly is present throughout the entire Palearctic region, ranging from Russia to China and Japan, (including the Himalayas and Taiwan), and across into Alaska, Canada, and the United States, and thus, is not restricted to the Old World, despite the common name.
+The Swallowtail this butterfly is present throughout the entire Palearctic region, ranging from Russia to China and Japan, (including the Himalayas and Taiwan), and across into Alaska, Canada, and the United States, and thus, is not restricted to the Old World, despite the common name.
 In Asia, it is reported as far south as Saudi ArabiaOman, the high mountains of YemenLebanonIran and Israel.
 In southern Asia, it occurs in Pakistan and Kashmir, northern India (Sikkim, to Assam, and Arunachal Pradesh), NepalBhutan, and northern Myanmar.

 This butterfly is widespread in Europe.
 In the United Kingdom, it is limited to a few areas in the Norfolk Broads of East Anglia.
 It is the UK's largest resident butterfly.
 The monarch (Danaus plexippus) is slightly larger, but is only a rare vagrant.